microsoft/generative-ai-with-javascript/demos/07-ai-studio/readme.md

   - Open the playground feature to interact with the model in a chat context, defining the system message and starting a conversation.
 13. Utilize the multimodal capabilities of the model by uploading an image, allowing the model to interpret and explain it.
 Ask the model to describe the image.
 14. Access and review code samples, including JSON and cURL examples, for future development purposes.
-15. Briefly mention other available tools in Azure AI Studio, such as prompt flow, evaluation, and fine-tuning, which will be covered in later lessons.
+15. Briefly mention other available tools in Azure AI Foundry, such as prompt flow, evaluation, and fine-tuning, which will be covered in later lessons.